cygne1110/learn-rust/README.md

-# What I learned so far
+# What I've done so far

-# What I need to learn
+- First 8 chapters of the Rust Programming Language Book

+- Implemented the minimax algorithm for a 3 by 3 tic-tac-toe
+    - Code still looks like someone tried to write C++ in Rust, there are some monstrosity of code in there but runs okay!